Your search for '72&76 CUTFIELD ROAD WESTOWN' returned 2500 results.

 applications in 2010/2011 before the plan change was due to come into effect, but many of these subdivisions have not subsequently been built on.
 After the plan change, rural subdivisions reduced dramatically.
 Stratford district Mount Taranaki and the Egmont National Park also dominate the landscape in the Stratford district.
 Of particular significance are views of Mount Taranaki from State Highway 3, Pembroke Road, Monmouth Road, Opunake Road, Manaia Road north of Opunake Road, and

-(WestSide) operates a petrochemical production station located on Mokoia Road at Mokoia, in the Manawapou catchment.
-This report for the period July 2019 to June 2020 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Company’s environmental and consent compliance performance during the period under review.
-The report also details the results of the monitoring undertaken and assesses the environmental effects of the Company’s activities. …
+Acquisition Company Limited operates a drilling waste landfarm located off Rifle Range Road at Hawera.
+This report for the period July 2012-June 2013 describes the monitoring programme implemented by the Taranaki Regional Council to assess the Company’s environmental performance during the period under review, and the results and environmental effects of the Company’s activities.
+The Company holds one resource consent, which includes a total of 29 conditions setting out the requirements that the